centre-for-humanities-computing/DaCy/README.md

 https://www.youtube.com/watch?v=E7WQ1tdxSqI
 -->

 # 📰 News
 - 1.0.0 (09/07/21)
   - DaCy version 1.0.0 releases.
     - Including a series of augmenters with a few specifically designed for Danish
     - Code for behavioural tests of NLP pipelines
-    - A new tutorials for both 📖
+    - A new tutorial for both 📖
-  - The first paper on DaCy check it out as a preprint [here](missing) and [code](missing) for reproducing it! 🌟
+  - The first paper on DaCy check it out as a preprint [here](missing) and [code](papers/DaCy-A-Unified-Framework-for-Danish-NLP/readme.md) for reproducing it! 🌟
   - A new beautiful hand-drawn logo 🤩
   - A behavioural test for biases and robustness in Danish NLP pipelines 🧐
 - 0.4.1 (03/06/21)